 In this blog, we’ll outline the best ways to go about deferred tax planning, to ensure that your retirement savings work for you, and not the other way around.

-Retirement Savings are Important for Tax Planning
+Retirement Savings Plans are Important for Tax Planning

 Retirement plans offer a number of benefits.
-Firstly, they’re a great way to ensure adequate savings for when you stop working.
+Firstly, they’re a great way to ensure you have adequate savings for when you stop working.
 But there are also several tax advantages.
 In a nutshell, they help you reduce your current taxable income.
 And if you’re a business owner with staff on your payroll, they provide the same advantage to your employees.

 Contributions to qualified accounts, like 401(k)s, traditional IRAs, and 403(b)s (if you work for or own a nonprofit), are often tax-deductible.
 This means they lower your taxable income for the year in which you make contributions.
 But even better is the fact that these kinds of retirement plans allow for tax-deferred growth.
 In other words, you don’t pay taxes on the earnings until you withdraw them.
 That way, you can save now, and help your investments grow over time.